 - Camera Memory

 We’ll take an in-depth look at each aspect a little later on.
-But first, let’s dive into why it’s important to take a great staff ID photo.
+But first, let’s dive into why it’s important to take a great ID card photo.

 The importance of a good staff ID photo